FESTIVAL MARKETING and Why It's Worthwhile

 What is the definition of festival marketing?

-Festival marketing is a form of experiential marketing, activated inside music, cultural, and celebratory festivals.
+Festival marketing is a form of experiential, activated inside music, cultural, and celebratory festivals.

-An ideal festival approach is for brands to enhance a person's event experience while achieving your marketing goals.
+An ideal festival approach is to enhance a person's festival experience while achieving your marketing goals.

 Festival marketing is an expensive endeavor as fees for prominent events can run upwards of $100,000 for a two or three day event.

 The value of festival marketing is the access to a desired, often affluent, audience, on a large scale, plus it offers brand the ability to leverage their participation prior, during, and after the event.

 The most prominent music festivals (e.g., Coachella, Bonnaroo, Lollapalooza, Govenors Ball, etc.) hashtags are searched by millions of people on Twitter, Instagram, and Facebook offering brands opportunity to get in the conversation with their widely viewed content.

 Cultural and celebratory festivals (e.g., Pride, Essence, Art Basel Miami, SXSW, Taste of Chicago, etc.) offer brands opportunities to participate in non-music festivals that are near-and-dear to people.

 With both it is essential to leverage your festival marketing with livestreams, influencer interactions, and creating one-of-a-kind content.